8-BitBirdman/andi853/README.md

-- 👋 Hi, I’m @andi853
+- 👋 Hi, I’m @andi853 🏀
-- 👀 I’m interested in ... everything
+- 👀 I’m interested in basically everything tech 🖥
-- 🌱 I’m currently learning ... a lot
+- 🌱 I’m currently learning a lot 🌍
-- 💞️ I’m looking to collaborate on ... a lot
+- 💞️ I’m looking to collaborate on everything I can 👨‍🔧
-- 📫 How to reach me ...

 <!---
 andi853/andi853 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.